 - Company name again

 Promote.
 Promote.
 Promote.
 Start by clearly stating the name of your company.
 If possible, wear a T-shirt or cap with the company name and logo as well.
 Some pitch competitions will have a screen behind the presenter with their company's name and contact information, but this is not guaranteed.
 You might have a great pitch, but if no one can remember your company name or contact you afterward, then it's not a success.
 After one pitch competition, I wanted to follow up with a founder and I remembered her because she wore bright red pants...
-I didn’t connect her with the company name, but at least I was able to navigate her after the competition in the crowd.
+I didn’t connect her with the company name, but at least I was able to navigate to her in the crowd after the competition in the crowd.

 Once the audience knows who you are and why your company matters, offer them an opportunity to help.
 At a high level, explain what you need to get to the next milestone, what that milestone is, and how it will benefit everyone involved.
 Don't worry too much about a financial forecast.
 (While this is important for an investor conversation – it's not needed for a 1 min competition pitch.)
 Focus instead on the company's next big step for of growth or the next challenge to overcome.
-Talk about actionable goals like adding new features to differentiate your business further, growing the sales team to hit sales targets better, or hiring more developers to automate test routines.
+Talk about actionable goals like adding new features to differentiate your business, growing the sales team to hit sales targets, or hiring more developers to automate test routines.